 6. Fish should be tagged through the gills in such a fashion that the tag cannot be removed without cutting it, or damaging the fish.
 If you are unsure of the procedure please visit the Association Website, or contact a member of the Committee.

 7. Extra tags will not be issued under any circumstances, including loss.
-Given that you can only kill two migratory fish per day, the committee would advise all anglers to carry two tags and keep the rest in a safe place to avoid loosing their allowance for the season.
+Given that you can only kill one migratory fish per day, the committee would advise all anglers to carry one tag and keep the rest in a safe place to avoid loosing their allowance for the season.

 8. Association members are requested to check that other anglers adhere to the tagging system rules.
-If you encounter anyone breaking any of the rules above, please contact the Head Bailiff (07500 148 856) or the Secretary (07730 682 748) immediately.
+If you encounter anyone breaking any of the rules above, please contact the Secretary (07730 682 748) immediately.

 ALL and WHOLE the right, title and interest of Her Majesty in and to the rod fishings for salmon and fish of the salmon kind within (i) the River Clyde from Victoria Bridge to Dalmarnock Bridge in the City of Glasgow and (ii) within the River Kelvin from its source, but excluding its tributaries the Glazert and Luggie Waters, to its confluence with the Clyde in the City of Glasgow and in East Dunbartonshire and (iii) within the Allander Water from its source to its confluence with the River Kelvin in East Dunbartonshire, and (iv) any feeder streams flowing into the said sections of the Rivers Clyde and Kelvin and the Allander Water.